Here are the main triangle formulas: area, perimeter, height, inradius, circumradius, and formulas for equilateral, isosceles and right triangles.

 α, β, γ - the interior angles of the triangle.

-5. through one side and its adjacent angles:
+5. From one side and its adjacent angles:

 $$S= \frac{a^{2}}{2\;(\textrm{cot}\,\beta+\textrm{cot}\,\gamma)}=\frac{a^{2}(\textrm{sin}\,\beta)(\textrm{sin}\,\gamma)}{2\,\textrm{sin}\,(\beta+\gamma)}$$